-Advantages: The only iPhone web browser that can be the default - therefore all email links etc. will open into Safari; based on the same 'design language' you will experience throughout the rest of iOS, so many features and defaults will feel more natural to use
+Pros: The only iPhone web browser that can be the default - therefore all email links etc. will open into Safari; based on the same 'design language' you will experience throughout the rest of iOS, so many features and defaults will feel more natural to use

-Disadvantages: Behind rivals on some features - gesture support, speed
+Cons: Behind rivals on some features - gesture support, speed

 What about the built-in Safari web browser?
 Safari is behind its rivals on certain features (and Opera Mini on speed) and certainly has its critics.
 But there are some big reasons to stick with Apple's own browser.

 The first and the biggest is the simple fact that you can't change the default browser on your iPhone (unless you jailbreak).
 This means that links in emails and similar will default to Safari when you click them.
 Links in Facebook or Twitter will open in a web view that remains inside the app, but offer the option to open the page in Safari - not other apps.

 And Safari is integrated into iOS in more intangible ways - the overall design aesthetic, for example.
 This means that Safari feels like a natural extension of the iPhone and its menus and settings.